Home / Faculty Guidance for Supporting Students’ Mental Health / Guidance for Responding to Student Distress Following a Tragedy or Crisis

 There is no one response that will work for every student because there is no timeline for grief.
 Some will be affected more than others for many reasons, and grief will present differently for each person.
 Try to avoid making assumptions about what others may or may not believe, how they may or may not feel, or even about how they may or may not understand what happened.
 It is important to try to avoid imposing or even just proposing a particular way of viewing, understanding, or experiencing grief.

 Many students may hope or expect to talk about what happened in class.
-Some may have been present or have been a close friend or student in a class with the person, others may not have known the person, but be deeply affected for other reasons.
 For other students, the classroom is the last place they want to talk about what happened, and having to talk about it or listen in multiple classrooms may be overwhelming and painful.
 Our good intentions in addressing the event may not always have the impact we intend, so approaching this thoughtfully is important.

 Silence on the part of instructors can be read as a lack of compassion at best, and hostility at worst - even if that is not the case.
 Students need to feel comfortable to express themselves or not, and to be offered space to be heard.
 That is why it is important for us to pause, and to acknowledge events when they happen, and offer our care and concern.